x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 <br>

-# `Variables are pointers to locations in memory`
+# `Variables are mapped to memory locations`

 ## `A Lower Level Explanation of Variables`
-This following is a lower level explaination of how variables work in Python.
+The following is a lower level explaination of how variables work in Python.
 >
 > * The basic definition of variables will work most of the time for beginners, but to understand some higher level concepts this information is required.